studokim/resolver/README.md

 cd resolver
 go build
 ./resolver <example.com>
+#  or, to start the server,
+./resolver --listen <port>
 ```

 You can also fill the `filter.yml` with pre-defined `domain: ip` pairs.
 Such a domain will always be resolved to the specified ip.